dkkinyua/easyetl/README.md

 eazyetl is a lightweight, beginner-friendly, and modular Python package for building end-to-end ETL (Extract, Transform, Load) pipelines.
 It provides intuitive classes and methods for working with data from various sources like APIs, CSV/JSON files, and databases, and helps you clean, transform, and load that data with ease.

+## Key changes.

+In version 0.1.6, two new methods have been added to the `Extract()` class.
+- `Extract.read_db_via_url` and
+- `Extract.read_db_via_params`

+`Extract.read_db_via_url` reads a SQL database e.g. MySQL or PostgreSQL via a database URI.
+This is easier and cleaner to use as compared to `Extract.read_db_via_params` which only reads a PostgreSQL database and entering those database values seems quite cumbersome for the user, but it is still included for users who might prefer this to using URIs.

+i. `Extract.read_db_via_url` parameters:
+- `url` datatype, str.
+The database URI, required parameter
+- `table_name` datatype, str.
+The table name, required parameter
+- `columns` datatype, list.
+A list of columns from the table
+- `parse_dates` datatype, list or dict.
+This parameter tells our function which columns to parse as datetime objects.

+ii. `Extract.read_db_via_params` parameters:
+- `database` datatype str.
+The database name
+- `query` datatype str.
+The SQL query to be executed when running the method.
+Example: `'SELECT * FROM employees'`
+- `user` datatype str.
+The user's username
+- `password` datatype str.
+The user's password
+- `host` datatype str.
+The database's host, default localhost
+- `port` datatype str.
+The database's port number, default 5432

 ## Installation
 Install the package from TestPyPI:
 ```bash